tomkowz/TSAssetsPickerController/README.md

 `TSAssetsPickerController` - This is a picker controller.
 You present this controller if you want to show picker on the screen.

-`AlbumCell` - It's base class of cell which is displayed on TSAlbumsViewController (cell with album name).
+`AlbumCell` - Base class of cell which is displayed on `TSAlbumsViewController` (cell with album name).

-`NoAlbumsCell` - It's base class of cell which is displayed on TSAlbumsViewController when there is no albums.
+`NoAlbumsCell` - Base class of cell which is displayed on `TSAlbumsViewController` when there is no albums.

-`AssetCell` - It's base class of cell which is displayed on TSAssetsViewController.
+`AssetCell` - Base class of cell which is displayed on `TSAssetsViewController`.

-`AssetsFlowLayout` - It's base class of flow layout used in TSAssetsViewController.
+`AssetsFlowLayout` - Base class of flow layout used in `TSAssetsViewController`.
 Remember to not override `-itemSize` method.
 Size of item is read from `[AssetCell preferedCellSize]` automatically.

+`AssetsCollectionView` -  Base class of `UICollectionView` used in `TSAssetsViewController`. subclass this base and configure in `TSAssetsPickerController`.

 ---